ARTICLES ON DAYLIGHT

 Transparent matters - the NBC office building

-The NBC Building is situated in Budapest, near the Hungarian Parliament on Kossuth Lajos tér and Honvéd utca, directly next to the BNP-Dresner Bank headquarters.
-It offers seven floors of fully air-conditioned, bright, stylish, and versatile space within a highly modern and technologically advanced design.
-A significant new addition to the district's architectural landscape, it will likely enhance its environment.
+The NBC Building is located in Budapest, near the Hungarian Parliament on Kossuth Lajos tér and Honvéd utca, right next to the BNP-Dresner Bank headquarters.
+It features seven floors of fully air-conditioned, bright, stylish, and versatile space within a highly modern and technologically advanced design.
+A major new addition to the district's architectural landscape, it is likely to improve the area's environment.

-Copyright: Unless otherwise stated, all content on this page is © 2025 Filetoth.
-Access and Use: These publications, presentations, photographs, and articles are made available free of charge for personal, educational, non-commercial, online reading.
-For permissions beyond the scope of this license, please reach out using the Contact form.
+Copyright: Unless otherwise stated, all 'Content' on this page is © 2026 Filetoth.
+Access and Use: The 'Content' on this website is provided free of charge for personal, educational, and non-commercial online viewing and reading.
+For Permissions beyond the above scope, please reach out using the 'Contact' form.
+Privacy Policy: Please read 'Legal and Privacy Notices' page for further information on 'permissions', 'copyright', 'cookies and tracking'.